Aimeedeer/bigannouncement/doc/hacklog.md

 Aimee reported the bug in the Fleek team's slack channel, but after some time the UI seemed to sort itself out, and she was able to successfully delete and recreate the project.

+At the moment she can't click on the "Deploys" tab without getting a 404.

+We were creating, deleting, and renaming projects to have the same name as deleted projects, so it seems likely the bug has something to do with project-renaming.

 ## 2020/07/06